rwood/pam-nextcloud/README.md

 When you run `install.sh`, it will:
 1. Configure `/etc/pam.d/common-auth` with Nextcloud authentication
-2. Configure `/etc/pam.d/common-session` for desktop integration (if enabled)
-3. Configure `/etc/pam.d/common-password` for password changes
+2. Configure `/etc/pam.d/common-password` for password changes

 Since most services (`sshd`, `sudo`, `sddm`, `gdm`, `lightdm`, etc.) use `@include common-auth`, configuring `common-auth` automatically applies to all of them.